 Understanding Protein Needs in Dogs by Age

 Protein is a vital nutrient in your dog's diet.
 It supports growth, muscle maintenance, immune function, and overall health.
 However, a dog's protein requirements vary significantly based on their age, life stage, activity level, and health status.
-Knowing when to increase or reduce protein in your dog's diet is essential.
-This ensures their nutrition supports optimal well-being throughout their life.
+Knowing when to increase or reduce protein in your dog's diet is essential to ensure their nutrition supports optimal well-being throughout their life.

 This article explores how protein needs change as dogs grow from puppies into seniors.
-We'll provide practical guidelines for protein intake and advice on adjusting dietary protein based on your dog's specific circumstances.
+We provide practical guidelines for protein intake and advice on adjusting dietary protein based on your dog's specific circumstances.

 Why Protein is Important for Dogs